Strilanc/Strilanc.github.io/_posts/2017-08-06-visualizing-entanglement.md

 Additionally, we'll scale the axis indicator positions in order to show the strength of the entanglement.

 The SVD we use to extract the unitary matrix corresponding to the entanglement of the system will also tell us the strength of the separable case, and the state of each individual qubit within that case.
-This information also characterizes the 2-qubit state, and can be represented as points on the Bloch sphere scaled by the strength of the seperable case.
+This information also characterizes the 2-qubit state, and can be represented as points on the Bloch sphere scaled by the strength of the separable case.
 We're already drawing the entanglement indicators on a sphere, so we might as well throw in some indicators for the separable part.

 Put all that together, and you get this: